Skip to main content

 Exercises will be prescribed to restore optimum movement and strength to the spine.
 Swimming is often a good way of keeping fit without irritating the problem.
 Pilates classes can also be beneficial to this group of patients.

-At Swords physio we like to review our scoliotic patients periodically to ensure the condition is not worsening.
+At Swords Physiotherapy we like to review our scoliotic patients periodically to ensure the condition is not worsening.
 We can also monitor and progress home exercise regimes appropriately.

 Sacro-iliac joint pain